Create My Custom Strawberry Napkins DIY

-In this DIY I will show you how I created my Strawberry Napkins for my Spring Easter Table all by stenciling with fabric paint.
+In this DIY I will show you how I created my Strawberry Napkins that I used for my custom tablescapes, all by stenciling with fabric paint.

 I have found that the majority of the time with my design projects I will get my mind set on an idea or concept, and then when I go out to try and find the product or a similar item there is not one in existence.
 I know I am not the only person out there that has this problem, so that is one of my missions with my blog.
 Sharing how I create all those unique and one of kind things that I dream up inside my head that do not exist currently on the market today.
 Today that product is a white cloth strawberry printed napkin.
 I had envisioned one single large strawberry centered at the base of the napkin in a very simple outlined pattern. *Please note that I was compensated for this post.
 This post contains affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission should you decide to purchase after clicking on my links – for which I am very grateful!
 You can view my full advertising disclosure here.

 These custom cloth napkins were created by using the perfect 6×6 strawberry stencil provided by my friends at Stencil Revolution, along with this handy Fabric paint from Plaid.
 The entire process was very simple to do and helped me to create that custom look that I was unable to find in stores.
 The first step in the process was to wash and dry your cloth napkins prior to starting any painting.
 I also decided that a quick ironing was also beneficial at this point too, in order to insure that the fabric would lay flat for the stenciling process.

 Once you have your napkin prepped for the project you are ready to start the stenciling process.
 I decided that I wanted my design centered in the middle of the bottom edge of the napkin.
 So when folded in thirds the pattern would be visible whether it was folded in half or left long wise.